district10/blog/_posts/post-0001-pandoc-readme.md

 #### Extension: `fenced_code_blocks` ####

-In addition to standard indented code blocks, Pandoc supports *fenced* code blocks.
+In addition to standard indented code blocks, pandoc supports *fenced* code blocks.
 These begin with a row of three or more tildes (`~`) and end with a row of tildes that must be at least as long as the starting row.
 Everything between these lines is treated as code.
 No